ggabrakadabra/review-details-page/README.md

 ## What I would add if I had more time
 I would like to get 100% test coverage
-Finish styling to match the mockup
+The styling does not exactly match the mocks and ideally they would look the same.

 ## Available Scripts
 In the project directory, you can run: